 Dr. Sherard a.
 Robbins

-Dr. Robbins serves as the Founder and Chief Executive Officer of Visceral Change.
+Dr. Robbins serves as the Founder, Owner, and Principal Trainer of Visceral Change.
 For close to a decade, Dr. Robbins has operated as a multicultural organizational development consultant helping organizations and institutions across the country and abroad find new and creative ways to center their professional framework around diversity and inclusion.
 He has championed efforts to address and exact social change both nationally and internationally, and has been highly revered by corporations, councils, and institutions across the globe.

-A two-time Ted Talk presenter, published author, international speaker, and former Chief Diversity consultant for NASA's Hubble Fellowship Program, Dr. Robbins prides himself on finding new and creative ways to utilize his platform in hopes of making his message about diversity, equity, and inclusion as digestible and palpable as possible for all.
+A Ted Talk presenter, published author, international speaker, and former Chief Diversity consultant for NASA's Hubble Fellowship Program, Dr. Robbins prides himself on finding new and creative ways to utilize his platform in an effort to make his message about diversity, equity, and inclusion as digestible and palpable as possible for all.